Alison Frantz: Early career

 Aerial photograph of Athens taken in 1934, the year Frantz joined the Agora excavations.
 The Agora excavation area is visible in the upper center, behind the Acropolis.

 Frantz started her career in the Athenian Agora excavations, conducted by the ASCSA under the direction of T. Leslie Shear, in January 1934.
 She initially assisted Lucy Talcott, the excavation's recording secretary, in the Record Department.
 (Note: Rotroff & Lamberton 2005.
 For Talcott, see Sparkes 2004.)
 For much of her work in the Agora excavations, Frantz was an unpaid volunteer.
-During the 1930s, she worked largely on Byzantine painting, and made a study of the frescoes of several churches – demolished shortly afterwards – which was illustrated by the artist and draughtsman Piet de Jong.
+During the 1930s, she worked largely on Byzantine painting, and made a study of the frescoes of several churches – demolished shortly afterwards – which was illustrated by the artist and draftsman Piet de Jong.
 In 1935, she and Talcott visited the house of the Greek avant-garde artist Photis Kontoglou, where Frantz and Kontoglou discussed the techniques of fresco-painting.

 The official photographer of the Agora excavations was Hermann Wagner, a member of the German Archaeological Institute at Athens.
 He was also employed in other excavation roles; from 1935, Frantz was increasingly made responsible for the photographic documentation of the project.
 She was given the title of official photographer when Wagner stepped down in 1939.
 (Note: Homer A. Thompson, director of the Agora excavations, stated in a 1994 interview that Wagner had been prohibited from returning to Greece after the Second World War, as his behavior during the German occupation "was not to the liking of the Greeks".)
-Later that year, just before the Second World War, Frantz photographed in two days more than six hundred tablets inscribed in the Linear B script from the Mycenaean site of Pylos, brought to Athens by their excavator, Carl Blegen, for safekeeping in the Bank of Greece.
-A set of prints of the photographs were delivered in 1940 to the University of Cincinnati, where Blegen worked, and were used by Emmett L. Bennett to make the first transcription and edition of the tablets, which he published in 1951.
+Later that year, just before the Second World War, Frantz photographed in two days more than six hundred tablets excavated from the Mycenaean site of Pylos; the tablets, inscribed in the Linear B script, had been brought to Athens by their excavator, Carl Blegen, for safekeeping in the Bank of Greece.
+A set of prints of the photographs was delivered in 1940 to the University of Cincinnati, where Blegen worked, and was used by Emmett L. Bennett to make the first transcription and edition of the tablets, which he published in 1951.
 Frantz's obituarist James R. McCredie credited her photographs with enabling the decipherment of Linear B by Michael Ventris in 1952, which demonstrated that the Linear B script had been used to write a form of ancient Greek.